aditya-30-05/Piezo-Electric-Footstep-Power-Generation/README.md

-\# ⚡ Piezo Electric Footstep Power Generation

-\## 📌 Project Overview

-This project demonstrates how electrical energy can be generated using

-piezoelectric sensors when pressure is applied by human footsteps.

-The generated energy can be stored and used for low-power applications.

-\## 🎯 Objective

-\- To generate electricity using footstep pressure

-\- To understand the working of piezoelectric sensors

-\- To promote renewable and sustainable energy solutions

-\## 🧠 Working Principle

-When mechanical pressure is applied on a piezoelectric sensor,

-it produces an electrical voltage due to the piezoelectric effect.

-Multiple sensors connected together increase the generated output.

-\## 🛠️ Components Used

-\- Piezoelectric Sensors

-\- Bridge Rectifier

-\- Capacitor

-\- Rechargeable Battery

-\- LED / Load

-\- Connecting Wires

-\- Wooden / Acrylic Base

-\## 🔌 Applications

-\- Railway stations

-\- Shopping malls

-\- Footpaths

-\- Smart cities

-\- Energy harvesting systems

-\## 🌱 Advantages

-\- Renewable energy source

-\- Low maintenance

-\- Eco-friendly

-\- Useful for low-power devices

-\## ⚠️ Limitations

-\- Low power output

-\- Not suitable for high-power appliances

-\- Depends on foot traffic

-\## 🚀 Future Scope

-\- Power storage optimization

-\- IoT-based energy monitoring

-\- Integration with smart grids
+# ⚡ Piezoelectric Footstep Power Generation System

+> Harvesting clean, renewable energy from every human step 👣

+---

+## 📌 Project Overview

+The **Piezoelectric Footstep Power Generation System** is a renewable energy project that converts **mechanical pressure from human footsteps into electrical energy** using piezoelectric sensors.

+When pressure is applied on the sensors, electrical voltage is generated, stored, and monitored using an **Arduino microcontroller**.
+The system is suitable for **low-power applications** and demonstrates the concept of **energy harvesting**.

+---

+## 🎯 Objectives

+- ⚡ Generate electricity using footstep pressure
+- 🧠 Understand the working of piezoelectric sensors
+- 🌱 Promote renewable and sustainable energy solutions
+- 🏙️ Explore applications in smart cities and public infrastructure

+---

+## 🧠 Working Principle

+The project is based on the **piezoelectric effect**:

+> Certain materials generate electrical voltage when mechanical stress is applied to them.

+### Step-by-step Working:
+1. Human footstep applies pressure on the piezo sensor
+2. Piezo sensor generates AC voltage
+3. Bridge rectifier converts AC to DC
+4. Capacitor stores the generated energy
+5. Arduino measures the voltage
+6. Output is displayed on a 16×2 LCD

+Using multiple piezo sensors increases the total generated output.

+---

+## 🛠️ Components Used

+- Piezoelectric Sensors
+- Bridge Rectifier (Diodes)
+- Capacitor (Energy Storage)
+- Arduino UNO
+- 16×2 LCD Display (I2C)
+- LED (Indicator / Load)
+- Resistors
+- Connecting Wires
+- Wooden / Acrylic Base

+---

+## 🔌 Circuit Diagram

+- Piezo Sensor → Bridge Rectifier → Capacitor
+- Capacitor Output → Arduino Analog Pin (A0)
+- LCD (I2C) → Arduino (A4, A5)
+- LED → Arduino Digital Pin

+*(Refer to circuit diagram image in the project folder)*

+---

+## 📈 Power & Energy Calculation

+### Voltage Calculation: